client9/client9-website-2017/content/post/improve-your-workouts-with-one-simple-trick.md

 ## But I'm expecting a call

 Stop making excuses for not working out.
 You can be off-line for an hour.
 Really.

+## But I have 3-5 minutes of time between sets

+You should be exhausted.
+If you are not, you are doing it wrong.
+Use more weight or lift faster.